Bitcoin Adoption Framework.

 How does value move?

-Bitcoin, Lightning, BTCPay, wallets, settlement, and support routes become operating rails.
+Bitcoin, Lightning, BTCPay, wallets, settlement, and support pathways become operating rails.

 Readiness ladder